ahmetb/cloud-run-faq/README.md

 [authentication]: https://cloud.google.com/run/docs/securing/authenticating.

+### How much additional latency does running on Cloud Run add?

+> TODO(ahmetb): Write this section.
+Ideally we should link to some blog posts
+> doing an analysis of this.

 ### Does my application get multiple requests concurrently?

 Contrary to most serverless products, Cloud Run is able to send multiple